E-commerce Infrastructure

 High-Trust Healthcare Retailer

-A company selling specialized medical equipment needed a site that conveyed authority and met strict accessibility standards.
+A Shopify store selling specialized products needed a site that conveyed authority and met strict accessibility standards.
 By choosing a theme with a clean, professional layout and fast loading times, they were able to provide a stable environment for customers.

-The use of native schema helped their product manuals and safety information appear clearly in search results, building trust with both users and search engines in a highly regulated vertical.
+The use of native schema helped their product information appear clearly in search results, building trust with both users and search engines.

 • For: Operations Manager